Elizabeth I: The Woodstock Verse

-After much consideration and a private audience with her sister Mary declined, for the time being at least, to place Elizabeth under interdiction and in May she was released from the Tower of London and taken to a country estate at Woodstock where she would remain under house arrest.
+After much consideration and a private audience with her sister Mary declined to do so and instead placed Elizabeth under interdiction, and in May she was released from the Tower of London and taken to a country estate at Woodstock where she would remain under house arrest.

-Despite her reprieve Elizabeth -knowing how mercurial was Mary and remembering the fate of Lady Jane Grey who had similarly been shown clemency only to be executed shortly after – feared for her life every day of her incarceration.
+Despite her reprieve Elizabeth, aware how mercurial was Mary and remembering the fate of Lady Jane Grey who had likewise been shown clemency only to be executed shortly after, feared for her life every day of her incarceration.

 Whilst at Woodstock she wrote these words on a shutter that covered one of the windows:

 Could beare me, and the joys I quitt.